nkasica/chip8-interpreter/README.md

 # CHIP-8 Interpreter

-What is CHIP-8?
-CHIP-8 is an interpreted programming language, originally created by Joseph Weisbecker for the [COSMAC VIP](https://en.wikipedia.org/wiki/COSMAC_VIP) microcomputer.
+CHIP-8 is an interpreted programming language, originally created by Joseph Weisbecker for the [COSMAC VIP](https://en.wikipedia.org/wiki/COSMAC_VIP) microcomputer in the mid-1970s.
+It was developed